Welcome to International Students

 Minimum academic requirements for students enrolling into Middle School and Senior School studies is a pass level or C Grade or better for the majority of core subjects, and evidence of the student’s dedication to school work.
 Students should provide evidence of their English language proficiency and may be required to attend an English language High School Preparation Course.

 English Language High School Preparation Courses

-Our partners, Browns (Gold Coast Campus) and Imagine Education are both located in Southport and provide English Language High School Preparation courses for students from non-English speaking backgrounds.
+Our partners, Griffith English Language Institute (GELI), Browns (Gold Coast Campus) and Imagine Education are located in Southport and provide English Language High School Preparation courses for students from non-English speaking backgrounds.
 If the student would benefit from extra tutoring in English in addition to the support the school will provide, St Hilda’s will assist in arranging extra tutoring at the parents’ expense.
 Where a student’s proficiency in the use of the English Language is insufficient to make it likely that she will succeed in the course for which she is seeking to enrol, the School will ask that she undertake a period of study at an ELICOS center before entering the School, in which case the School may issue a conditional offer of enrolment.